 - Aloe vera leaf powder

 All you need to do is add a packet of Joy Organics Energy Drink to 20 ounces of water, mix and sip!

 10. Drink Water

 Speaking of taking a sip, stay hydrated!
 When we work out, we sweat out a great deal of water weight.
-In fact, the average person sweats out around 47.3 ounces of water during a workout.
+In fact, the average person loses around 47.3 ounces of water during a workout.

 How can you keep going after your workout if you don’t have any water left in the tank?
-Make sure to replenish the water you sweat out, and then some.
+Remember to replenish the water you sweat out, and then some.

 11. Diffuse Essential Oils

 Our sense of smell plays a big role in how we perceive situations.
-For instance, a foul smell can make your stomach turn.
-Meanwhile, the scent of hot dogs may remind you of a baseball game with your dad and make you smile.
 Different reactions, thoughts and experiences can be brought on by different scents.
 These sensations are thanks to the olfactory bulb and its unique reactions to thousands of scents.

 Some energizing essential oils include:

 Finding the right blend of essential oils to fit your mood is the fun part of this!
 Mix and match a few drops in a diffuser to find your ultimate post-workout essential oils blend.
 Be sure to let us know about them in the comments below so we can try them for ourselves!